-WHAT IS EXACTLY CROSS-BORDER E-COMMERCE?
+WHAT EXACTLY IS CROSS BORDER E-COMMERCE?

-Cross-border e-commerce is defined as import and export activities of cross-border trade conducted through e-commerce methods by transaction subjects from different customs borders.
+Cross border e-commerce is defined as import and export activities of cross-border trade conducted through e-commerce methods by transaction subjects from different customs borders.
 It is mainly classified into B2B and B2C.

 Marketing to China it's also an Agency